quantalogic/qllm/README.md

-# QLLM: Multi-Provider LLM Command CLI
+# QLLM: Multi-Provider LLM Command CLI 🚀

 QLLM is a powerful and flexible Command Line Interface (CLI) for interacting with multiple Large Language Model (LLM) providers.
-Built with love by [@quantalogic](https://github.com/quantalogic), QLLM simplifies the process of leveraging state-of-the-art language models in your projects and workflows.
+Built with ❤️ by [@quantalogic](https://github.com/quantalogic), QLLM simplifies the process of leveraging state-of-the-art language models in your projects and workflows.

-## 🚀 Key Features
+## 🌟 Key Features

 - Multi-provider support (currently featuring Anthropic's Claude models and OpenAI)
 - Interactive chat mode for continuous conversations